vmasto/express-babel/README.md

 **Why are you using `babel-register` instead of `babel-node`?**

-`babel-node` contains a small "trap", it loads babel's [polyfill](https://babeljs.io/docs/usage/polyfill/) by default.
-This means that if you use something that needs to be polyfilled, it will work just fine in development (because you're using `babel-node`) but it will break in production because it needs to be specifically included.
+`babel-node` contains a small "trap", it loads Babel's [polyfill](https://babeljs.io/docs/usage/polyfill/) by default.
+This means that if you use something that needs to be polyfilled, it'll work just fine in development (because `babel-node` polyfills it automatically) but it'll break in production because it needs to be explicitely included in Babel's CLI which handles the final build.

 In order to avoid such confusions, `babel-register` is a more sensible approach in keeping the development and production runtimes equal.
-Polyfills should be explicitely provided by the developer if needed.
+Any polyfills required should be explicitely provided by the developer.

 **Should I use this?**

 Full disclosure: If you have to ask perhaps you should reconsider.
 There is some debate on whether to use Babel-transpiled code on the server or not.
-Personally I think it's fine and I've found this setup to be a sensible approach in doing so.
-I'd suggest though to take anything you read online with a grain of salt and not blindly using boilerplates without investigating yourself first.
+Personally, I think it's fine and I've found this setup to be a sensible approach in doing so.
+That said, I'd suggest to take anything you read online with a grain of salt and refrain from blindly using boilerplates without first investigating personally.

 Node is very rapidly converging with the latest ECMAScript specification, and there's mostly full native support for ES2015 and ES2016.
-The need to transpile on the server is way smaller nowadays.
+The need to transpile on the server is way smaller nowadays, albeit the language is constantly improving and transpiling will probably always be a part of our workflow.
+At the time of this writing the main benefits are mainly ES6 module syntax and async/await without flags.

 In any case, you can simply remove transpilation and keep everything else that this kit has to offer.